jennfrbrown/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.7, Visual Studio Code 1.47.3

-## Summary
+## Election-Audit Results:
-The analysis of teh election show that:
+The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+### Counties
+- The counties were:
+  - Arapahoe
+  - Denver
+  - Jefferson
+- The county results were:
+  - Arapahoe county placed 6.7% of the vote and 24,801 votes.
+  - Denver county placed 82.8% of the vote and 306,055 votes.
+  - Jefferson county placed 10.5% of the vote and 38,855 votes.
+- The county with the largest turnout was:
+  - Denver
+### Candidates
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette